 Chart-topper 'Brother' is about Smashproof's South Auckland neighbourhood, and how the hip hop trio want it to change — crime and violence are not the only options.
 It's an urgent message, delivered via a powerful, Tui award-winning drive-by video from music video director Chris Graham.
 The clip made it into mainstream news media for a scene bluntly inspired by a high profile incident, where a businessman stabbed a young tagger.
 Singer-songwriter Gin Wigmore features during the chorus.
 'Brother' broke local chart records, after spending eleven weeks at number one.

-Moody, minimalistic — and monochromatic — this animated clip matches the relentless forward motion of the song to images of a train moving across a landscape.
-Birds fly — and so do some of the lyrics — and the surroundings grow more Daliesque.
+Moody, minimalistic and monochromatic, this animated clip matches the relentless forward motion of the song to images of a train moving across a landscape.
+Birds fly — as so do some of the lyrics — and the surroundings grow more Daliesque.
 Seed was one of three Dimmer videos directed by animator and sometime Dimmer drummer Gary Sullivan.
 Band founder Shayne Carter (Straitjacket Fits) complimented Sullivan's "straight on down the line" railway imagery for how ably it suited the song; it appeared on Dimmer's long-in-gestation debut album I Believe You Are a Star.